-- Promote the involvement of the private sector in promoting human rights, particularly with regard to drafting a law on the Protection of Human Rights, Sustainability and Due Diligence in Business Activities. - Reach 0.7 per cent of GDP in development aid by adopting a human rights, gender, equality and diversity-based approach to ensure a new global social contract for sustainable and equitable development.
+Promote the involvement of the private sector in promoting human rights, particularly with regard to drafting a law on the Protection of Human Rights, Sustainability and Due Diligence in Business Activities.

 Switzerland

 Switzerland tabled voluntary pledges and commitments in support for its candidacy for membership for the period 2025-2027 on 1 July 2024.
 In the document, Switzerland pledges to: